- Are you having trouble recruiting the developers you need?

-I believe that there is a set of complimentary things you can implement that tackles these problems.
-My experience comes from being a team lead, tech lead, CTO and consultant where I've seen people come and go, flourish or collapse under pressure.
-Most bad outcomes are preventable.
-Most organizations could build to be more resilient.
-It doesn't even have to be very expensive.
-But it does require some investment.
+I believe there are complementary things you can implement to tackle these problems.
+My experience comes from being a team lead, tech lead, CTO and consultant in companies which have either flourished or collapsed under pressure.
+Most bad outcomes were preventable, and the organizations could have been built to be more resilient.
+With well-used time and well-placed investments, the costs of these changes can even stay low and achievable.

-To be able to recruit from a larger pool you need to be able to bring in, onboard and continuously train junior developers.
-You need to be able to take an inexperienced person and have them brought up to speed so they can contribute in a team.
-This means some level of onboarding, training and in the long term, mentorship.
-This doesn't have to be stuffy or formal.
-But it is key to providing a steady path forward for new hires.
+To successfully recruit from a larger pool, investing in junior developers is key.
+You need to be ready and able to bring inexperienced employees up to speed so they can contribute to a team.
+This means some level of onboarding, training and, in the long term, mentorship.
+This doesn't have to be stuffy or formal, but is key to attracting candidates and providing a steady path forward to retain hires.

 Building a culture of learning, knowledge sharing and collective improvement brings other advantages.
-One of the best ways to recruit experienced people is by referral from someone who works or worked with you that likes their workplace.
-This is critical.
-You don't recommend someone to join your workplace if you are looking for the exit.
-It has to be worth recommending.
-If your workplace is good, there will be people interested in joining you.
-Your team will recommend friends or old colleagues that they would work with again.
+One of the best ways to recruit experienced people is a positive referral from someone who works or worked with you.
+This is critical, so you must make sure your company is worth recommending.
+If your workplace is positive, there will be people interested in joining you.
+Your team will recommend friends or old colleagues they see as worthwhile and who they’d enjoy working with.
 This is a kind of pre-vetting that normal recruitment has a hard time delivering.
-You also don't really recommend a friend you wouldn't want to have in your workplace.

-The same kind of environment is very useful for any business that works with a pool of freelancers where good habits for onboarding and bringing new people up to speed, sharing knowledge, documenting technical details and so on is key for velocity.
+This environment will also benefit companies working with diverse teams and freelancers.
+Good habits for onboarding and bringing new people up to speed, sharing knowledge, documenting technical details and so on are key for velocity in complex projects.

-I can't create experienced developers out of thin air.
-But what I have had luck with is empowering new developers to be productive and build experience.
-And until a new culture can be established I have a heck of a freelance network to call on for more urgent matters.
+Nobody can create experienced developers out of thin air, but I can help you successfully empower new developers to be productive and build experience.
+Furthermore, until a sustainable new culture is established, I have a heck of a freelance network to call on for urgent matters needing solutions now.

-If you want to discuss what your business could do to recruitment, onboarding and training, don't hesitate to get in touch at firstname.lastname@example.org.
+If you want to discuss what your business could do to improve recruitment, onboarding and training, don't hesitate to get in touch at firstname.lastname@example.org.
 I can offer a fixed price proposal on roadmapping your way forward from your specific situation.
-Or sign up for my newsletter below to get regular writing straight into your inbox on sustainable tech development and business.
+Also, please sign up for my newsletter below to get regular writing straight to your inbox about sustainable tech development and business.